 Jesus is greater than David.
 In Jesus’ day a common title for the Messiah was “Son of David” (see Matthew 9:27).
 The Jews’ use of this term signified their belief, based on prophecy, that the Messiah would be of David’s lineage (2 Samuel 7:16).
 In a dialogue in the temple, Jesus quotes Psalm 110:1, pointing out that David calls the Messiah “my Lord” (Matthew 22:45).
 The Son of David, therefore, is greater than David and has a lineage greater than an earthly line of royalty.

 Jesus is greater than Jonah.
 The prophet Jonah was instrumental in one of the greatest revivals in history.
 Under his preaching, the whole city of Nineveh repented of their sin and turned to God for mercy.
 A nation infamous for its idolatry and savagery humbled themselves in God’s eyes and turned from their paganism.
-Yet Jesus said, “Now someone greater than Jonah is here” (Matthew 12:41, NLT).
+Yet Jesus said, “Now someone greater than Jonah is here” (Matthew 12:41).

 Jesus is greater than John the Baptist.
 Jesus said that John the Baptist was “more than a prophet” and “there is no one greater than John” (Luke 7:26, 28).
 Indeed, John was the final prophet of the Old Testament age, he fulfilled Malachi 3:1, and he evinced a power akin to Elijah’s (Luke 1:17).
 But how did John view Jesus?
 His prediction shows who is greater: “One is coming who is mightier than I, and I am not fit to stoop down and untie the thong of His sandals” (Mark 1:7).
 In other words, John was not even in the same category as Jesus.
-John baptized with water, but Jesus would baptize with fire (Mark 1:8).
+John baptized with water, but Jesus would baptize with the Holy Spirit (Mark 1:8).

 Jesus is greater than the temple.
 The temple in Jerusalem was a glorious place, full of history, meaning, and religious consequence (see Matthew 24:1).
 Yet Jesus told the Pharisees, “I tell you, there is one here who is even greater than the Temple!”
-(Matthew 12:6, NLT).
+(Matthew 12:6).
 The temple was where the nation’s priests interceded with God, and Jesus’ ministry of intercession is far greater (Hebrews 8:6).

 Jesus is greater than the Sabbath.
 The sign of the Mosaic Covenant was the keeping of the Sabbath (Ezekiel 20:12), and the Jewish people were scrupulous in maintaining this sign.
 When Jesus came, He lived under the Law (Galatians 4:4), fulfilled the Law (Matthew 5:17), and showed that “the Son of Man is Lord of the Sabbath” (Matthew 12:8).